Joining Virginia Tech: Your First Days, Weeks, and Months

 - Aflac: Within 60 days of first day of employment

-New employees have some required trainings that they must complete within the first 90 days of their employment with Virginia Tech after their date of hire.
+New employees have required training that they must complete within the first 90 days of their employment with Virginia Tech after their date of hire.
 These cannot be completed prior to your start date.
 The following are required for Virginia Tech employees:

-- Virginia State Employee Safety and Disaster Awareness Training: All state employees are required to complete annually.
+- State of Virginia: Employee Safety and Disaster Awareness: All state employees are required to complete this training annually.

-- Civilian Response to Active Shooter Events (CRASE): All state employees are required to complete one time.
-Visit this page to complete the training and accompanying assessment.
+- State of Virginia: Civilian Response to Active Shooter Events (CRASE): All state employees are required to complete this training one time.

 - Request a copy of your job description from your supervisor and talk with him/her about their expectations: